MontiCore/monticore/monticore-generator/it/experiments/templates/ReadMe.md

 "cover" the templates with appropriate tests by appropriate models and Java test code.

-Remark: The experiment is based on the automaton experiment, where the Automata language is defined and the tooling fronted (parser, etc.) are derived.
+Remark 1: The experiment is based on the automaton experiment, where the Automata language is defined and the tooling fronted (parser, etc.) are derived.

+Remark 2: Neither the written nor the resulting code are optimized according to software engineering best practices, but for presentable results (e.g. in slides).

 ## Technical realization